Divorce and Family Lawyer in Montreal and the West Island

-Within divorce proceedings there are potentially three types of hearings.
+There are potentially three types of hearings in divorce proceedings.

 The first is called an interim hearing.
 This is for matters of urgency.
 The second, is a provisional hearing.
 The judgement on the provisional hearing will continue to have effect until the final hearing, namely the divorce hearing.

-If the parties cannot agree, they can be heard before the Court for an interim hearing within days – even shorter if required.
+If the parties cannot agree, they can be heard before the Court for an interim hearing within days – even faster if required.
 The key criteria for this type of hearing is urgency.
-Once the legal proceedings are instituted, you may may require an immediate Court Order.
-This interim Order will determine who remains in the home, the type of custody that will be granted and what amount of child and/or spousal support is required.
+Once legal proceedings are instituted, you may require an immediate Court Order.
+This interim Order will determine who remains in the home, the type of custody that will be granted and what amount of child and/or spousal support will be paid.
 You will not testify at this hearing.
-Rather, written statements are filed with the Court (affidavits).
+Rather, written statements are prepared for the judge by your lawyer.
 This Court Order usually remains in force for 30 days or until a provisional hearing is heard.
 When an urgent or emergency Court date is required, Daniel Cooper will take immediate action.
 With a personalized plan, wise strategy and with clear and compelling written statements and advocacy on your behalf, your rights will be protected.

 The Provisional Hearing

-A provisional hearing is scheduled usually within 3 to 4 months after the proceedings have been instituted.
+A provisional hearing is scheduled usually within 3 to 4 months after the divorce proceedings have been instituted.
 At this hearing, child custody, child and/or spousal support and other issues are determined.
-However, this court Order remains in place until the final hearing, the divorce hearing.
+This Court Order remains in force until the final hearing, the divorce hearing.
 At the provisional hearing, the parties testify.
 Experts, if required, may also be heard.
 The Court’s decision will remain in force until trial on the merits – the divorce hearing.